Farshid Guilak

 Farshid Guilak is an American engineer and orthopedic researcher.
 He is the Mildred B. Simon Professor of Orthopaedic Surgery at Washington University in St. Louis and director of research at Shriners Hospitals for Children.
 He is also on the faculty of the departments of Biomedical Engineering, Mechanical Engineering & Materials Science, and Developmental Biology at Washington University.

-He is considered one of the top ranked scientists in the world, ranked #1 in the field of orthopaedics & traumatology, #12 in the field of Biomedical Engineering, and regularly listed as one of highly-cited scientists with h-index over 100.
+He is considered one of the top-ranked scientists in the world, ranked #1 in the field of orthopaedics & traumatology, #12 in the field of Biomedical Engineering, and regularly listed as one of highly-cited scientists with h-index over 100.

 Early life and education

 Guilak completed his Bachelor of Science and Master's degree from Rensselaer Polytechnic Institute and his PhD at Columbia University.

 Career

 Duke

-Following his PhD, Guilak joined the faculty at Duke University as an assistant professor and shortly thereafter became the director of research for the Division of Orthopedic Surgery.
+Following his PhD, Guilak joined the faculty at Duke University School of Medicine as an assistant professor and shortly thereafter became the director of research for the Division of Orthopedic Surgery.
 Shortly after joining the faculty, Guilak was honored with the Kappa Delta Award from the American Academy of Orthopaedic Surgeons for his study of cartilage cells and discovery of how they responded to stress on the joint.
 In 2000, Guilak received the Y.C.
 Fung Young Investigator Award to investigate the effects of biomechanical forces on articular cartilage.
 During his early tenure at Duke, Guilak was recognized by the American Institute for Medical and Biological Engineering for his "pioneering work in chondrocyte and mechanobiology, and functional tissue engineering of articular cartilage."
 Following this, Guilak led a team of researchers in developing a three-dimensional fabric scaffold into which stem cells could be seeded and successfully develop into articular cartilage tissue.
 Based on this research, Guilak found a way to create artificial replacement tissue with durable hydrogels that mimics both the strength and flexibility of native cartilage.
 More recently, he and his collaborators showed proof-of-concept that 3D weaving could be used to create large, anatomically-shaped cartilage replacements in the shape of a human hip.
 He also collaborated with Wolfgang Liedtke to develop a prototype of TRPV4 blockers.
 Guilak later received the 2010 Borelli Award from the American Society of Biomechanics for his work in the biomechanics of health, degeneration, and repair of the synovial joint.